philippepeter/jompm/README.md

 Java library to manage some external processes even when the master Java process is offline.

 ## Concept
-Use the ProcessBuilder to launch tasks, listen to a status for progression and store the pid to allow to retreive the state and kill the process even after a relaunch.
+Use the ProcessBuilder to launch tasks, listen to a status for progression and get the pid to allow to retreive the state and kill the process even after a relaunch.
 The status listening first implementation is by using a `status.data` file with just an integer for the percentage of progress.
 100 when it's done.